Veritula – Meta

 Try it out and let me know if this doesn’t help.

-#3259·Dennis HackethalOP, 25 days agoI haven’t used Obsidian, so I don’t understand what you are requesting.
+#3259·Dennis HackethalOP, about 1 month agoI haven’t used Obsidian, so I don’t understand what you are requesting.
 Is it that, whenever you open a bracket, you want the closing bracket to appear automatically?

 I’ve asked Gemini to explain it: